8bit2qubit/XboxFullScreenExperienceTool/README.md

 This tool prepares your system for the new mode.
 Final activation is done in Windows Settings after following these steps.

 ### 1. Prepare Your System
-1. Download the latest `.msi` package from the [**Releases Page**](https://github.com/8bit2qubit/XboxFullscreenExperienceTool/releases/latest).
+1. Download the latest `.msi` package from the [**Releases Page**](https://github.com/8bit2qubit/XboxFullScreenExperienceTool/releases/latest).
 2. Run the installer (administrator privileges required).
-3. Launch the tool from the desktop shortcut and click **“Enable Xbox Fullscreen Experience”**.
+3. Launch the tool from the desktop shortcut and click **“Enable Xbox Full Screen Experience”**.
 4.  **Restart your PC** for the changes to take effect.

 ### 2. Update Core Apps